KohaILS/koha-manual-zh-cn/source/systempreferences.rst

     {ISSN} and {AUTHOR} will be replaced with information from the displayed record.

-.. _opacseparateholdings-&-opacseparateholdingsbranch-label:
+.. _opacseparateholdings-and-opacseparateholdingsbranch-label:

-OpacSeparateHoldings & OpacSeparateHoldingsBranch
+OpacSeparateHoldings and OpacSeparateHoldingsBranch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 OpacSeparateHoldings default: Don't separate